BSc (Hons), PhD

 We presented one of our solutions of the NSF equations at the conference Relativity and Gravitation–100 Years after Einstein in Prague, which was held in the Czech Republic.
 A printed version of the presentation is scheduled to appear in the proceedings.
 We have published a more general result titled ‘Solution for the null-surface formulation of general relativity in 2+1 dimensions,’ in the journal General Relativity and Gravitation, volume 46, issue 2 (2014).

 I am a member of the Winnipeg Institute for Theoretical Physics and of the International Society on General Relativity & Gravitation.
-For further details of my research activities, and a list of publications, please see my research profile.

 Hiking, travel, art, and anything connected with World War II, have always been my passion.
 I once combined all four when my wife and I visited the home—really a museum—of French sculptor Aristide Maillol.
 The old stone building sits in the foothills of the Pyrenees, astride the hiking trail that Spanish refugees used to escape the Franco regime in the late 1930s.
 In the early 1940s, it was used again by French refugees and Jewish families fleeing Nazi-occupied France.